-• When a change in pre-medication time is notified by a Credentialed Specialist or a nurse in theatre, it is the responsibility of the Registered Nurse caring for the patient to sign the change of time.
+• When a change in pre-medication time is notified by an Authorised Prescriber or a nurse in theatre, it is the responsibility of the Registered Nurse caring for the patient to sign the change of time.
 This includes notification of "on call" pre-meds.